-King's Cup is a card-based drinking game that helps college students all over the world get tipsy quickly.
-You might also know it as Ring of Fire, Circle of Death, or Waterfall – though whatever you call it, the King's Cup rules remain the same.
-This guide will teach you how to play King's Cup, including what each card in the classic drinking game means.
+King's Cup is a drinking game played with cards, and it's the perfect way to pregame before a big night out.
+You might also know it as Ring of Fire, Circle of Death, or Waterfall - though whatever you call it, the King's Cup rules remain the same.
+This guide will teach you how to play King's Cup, with clear descriptions of what each card does that you can follow even when you're sloshed.

-Before we begin, though, it should go without saying: drink within your limits, and don't be a dick to someone who doesn't want to drink.
+Before we get to the King's Cup card rules, remember: drink within your limits, and don't be a dick to someone who doesn't want to drink.
 What's the point of an epic night out that you can't remember?
+This goes double if you're in a town with a waterfront or river - you do not want to be tomorrow's front page news.

 King's Cup uses a regular deck of playing cards, minus the jokers.
-We recommend you pick a waterproof playing card game set, as this game is guaranteed to get sloppy.
+We recommend you use a waterproof deck, as King's Cup always gets sloppy.
 Everyone should bring their own drink, and you'll need a spare cup to be the 'King's Cup'.
-We recommend a cup that can hold at least a pint of liquid.
+Any red solo cup or average beer glass should be the right size.

 Put the King's Cup in the middle of the table, and spread the deck of cards out around it face down to create a Ring of Fire.
-Make sure there aren't any breaks between the cards – they should all be packed together.
-For reference, the image above shows what that might look like.
+Make sure there aren't any breaks between the cards - they should all be packed together.
+The image above shows what that should look like.

 How to play King's Cup